 Citizenship as Ministry

-Para-church ministries have served vital and needed functions in many ways, from evangelism training, missions support, providing food, clothing and shelter to those in need and mobilizing Christians to be good citizens as well as many other areas of need.
+Parachurch ministries have served vital and needed functions in many ways, from evangelism training, missions support, providing food, clothing and shelter to those in need, educational resources and much more.
 Arguably, however, all of those ministries described are responsibilities of the church in general and each local church in particular.
-A nationally known Pastor and parachurch ministry leader said at a luncheon in Houston, Texas, “Any parachurch organization that does not have as its central purpose to empower the local church is a fraud.”
+A nationally known Pastor and parachurch ministry leader said at a luncheon in Houston, Texas a few years ago that a parachurch ministry should primarily empower the local church.
 As both a pastor and leader of such an organization he feels strongly that God’s ordained institution to spread the Gospel and disciple the believers is the local church.
+The U.S. Pastor Council is not so much a parachurch ministry as a team of pastors working together to restore citizenship as a functioning ministry of each local church body.

 Very little happens without effective leadership, and we suggest starting with the leaders whom God has called – the Pastors, Shepherds, or as we refer to them, God’s Generals.
 The primary reason for forming a council is that without a team of Senior Pastors committed to working together toward specific and measurable objectives, very little if anything will change in the involvement level of the churches.